plume-lib/run-google-java-format/README.md

 #### Finding trailing spaces

+google-java-format will complain about Java files with trailing spaces.
-Not related to google-java-format, here is code for your Git pre-commit hook that finds files that have trailing spaces:  (google-java-format will complain about Java files with trailing spaces, but this is useful for other types of files.)
+Here is code for your Git pre-commit hook that finds all files that have trailing spaces.

 ```
 CHANGED_STYLE_FILES=`git diff --staged --name-only --diff-filter=ACM` || true